ZEPL/zepl-documentation/docs/guide/sharing_notebooks.md

 <br/>
 # Publishing Notebooks to Web
 You can share and [publish the notebook](exploring_notebook.md) in **Spaces** main page.
+Publishing a notebook will automatically render the notebook public.
 You can set your notebook to public or private mode in the same dialog used when you share a notebook.

 The default value of each notebook is **Unpublished**.
-It means the notebook is set as private mode.
+It means the notebook is set as private.
-No one will be able to access an Unpublished notebook, expect for those ZEPL users who have access to the notebook through sharing or a space.
+No one will be able to access an Unpublished notebook, except for those ZEPL users who have access to the notebook through the above sharing mechanism.

 <img src="../../img/publish_dialog.png" class="image-box big-img"/>